-Interventus, Growth Gurus, Project Bionic, and Kenyons find the following tools useful within their marketing agency when it comes to managing tasks, communicating (with their team and clients), and creating great content.
+Interventus, Growth Gurus, Project Bionic, Kenyons, and LikeMind Media find the following tools useful within their marketing agency when it comes to managing tasks, communicating (with their team and clients), and creating great content.

 Slack is a communication tool that teams use to instant message.
 You can have individual conversations with colleagues or set up groups to keep everyone in the marketing agency aligned on particular projects.

 This tool is a free online form builder.
 You can use Cognito Forms to build powerful forms for your website quickly and easily.

 Adobe Stock provides a wide variety of high-quality images that you can download and use on your creative projects in exchange for a monthly fee.